bashimao/ltudl/README.md

 ```
 git clone https://github.com/bashimao/ltudl.git
 cd ltudl/scripts
-./build-demos.sh
+./build-blaze-demos.sh
 ```

-This will download all dependencies and compile the code.
-The ImageNet demo and its artefacts can be found in the subdirectory `ltudl/out`.
+This will download all dependencies, compile the code and move all the artefacts to the subdirectory `ltudl/out`.

-TODO: Expand compile instructions

 # Prequirements